uk-gov-mirror/nw-gmsa.nw-gmsa.github.com/input/pagecontent/archetype-intro.md

 </figure>
 <br clear="all">

-This implementation guide is primarily focused on **Diagnostic Workflow** and how it fits in with the wider health data model is shown in the diagram above.
+This implementation guide primarily focuses on the **Diagnostic Workflow** and how it integrates within the broader **health data model**, as illustrated in the diagram above.
-- **Patient Care** and **Patient Administration** are generally found in NHS providers **Electronic Patient Record** systems
+- **Patient Care** and **Patient Administration** are typically found in NHS providers **Electronic Patient Record** systems
-- **Care Directory Services** is centrally defined by NHS England and has supporting API's provided by NHS England (e.g. ODS).
+- **Care Directory Services** on the other hand, are centrally defined by NHS England, with supporting APIs also provided by NHS England (for example, the ODS API).

-In software design these are often called [domains](https://en.wikipedia.org/wiki/Domain-driven_design).
-**Genomic Diagnostic Workflow** sits in between several domains and in software architecture this is called a [bounded context](https://martinfowler.com/bliki/BoundedContext.html).
+In software design, these areas are often referred to as [domains](https://en.wikipedia.org/wiki/Domain-driven_design).
+The **Genomic Diagnostic Workflow** operates across several of these domains — in software architecture terms, this is known as a [bounded context](https://martinfowler.com/bliki/BoundedContext.html).

 ### Domain Archetype

-This section of the guide focuses on (`health informatics`/`data architecture`/`information science`) [Archetype](https://en.wikipedia.org/wiki/Archetype_(information_science)), this is a related concept to (`domain driven design`) `entity` models.
+This section of the guide explores the concept of a Domain [Archetype](https://en.wikipedia.org/wiki/Archetype_(information_science)) — a notion that connects ideas from health informatics, data architecture, and information science with domain-driven design entity models.

-To resolve this difference, this guide has adopted the following relationship:
+To align these perspectives, this guide defines the following relationship:

 ```mermaid
 ---